E-mu Proteus: Third generation

-The Proteus 2000 released in 1999 was a 1U rack sound module based on Audity 2000 released in 1998.
-It contained many "bread and butter" sounds, among just over a thousand waves utilising 32 megabytes of ROM.
-It featured up to 128 voice polyphony and 32-part multi-timbrality.
-It could be expanded with slots for three additional sound ROM cards.
-A cheaper Proteus 1000 model was also introduced with the same soundest and ROM but only 64 voice polyphony and fewer individual sound outputs.
-The Proteus 2000 also has Protozoa ROM expansions that contain patches from the original Proteus trilogy, where the first 128 patches towards each of the three modules respectively were faithfully re-mastered digitally from scratch that could be purchased to add onto the module, consisting a total of 384 patches of up to 16 MB of memory.
+The Proteus 2000 released in 1999 was a 1U rack sound module based on the electronic music oriented Audity 2000, released in 1998.
+It contained many multi-purpose acoustic as well as synthetic sounds, among more than a thousand waves utilizing 32 megabytes of ROM.
+It featured up to 128 voices of polyphony and 32-part multi-timbrality. and could be expanded with slots for three additional sound ROM cards.
+A cheaper Proteus 1000 model was also introduced with the same soundset and ROM card but with a 64 voice polyphony and fewer individual sound outputs.
+The Proteus 2000 is also compatible with the Protozoa ROM expansion card, which contain 3 banks with the first 128 patches from each synth in the original Proteus trilogy, as well as a new bank consisting of patches made with the combined waveforms of all three modules and optimized for the expanded synthesis options of the Proteus 2000, adding up a total of 384 new patches in 16 MB of flash memory.